 2. Search for open positions or a new mentor

 First, talk to your professors to see if they have opportunities.
 Then see if your department has a web page describing faculty research interests.
 If possible, read their publications and watch videos of their lectures.
-Next, select four or five professors whose work most excites you to contact with your research assistant request.
+Next, select two or three professors whose work most excites you to contact with your research assistant request.

 3. Find out what other undergraduates are doing